USFWS/secas/workshops.md

   <br>
 <figure>
   <img src="./images/Marine_workshop_map_2023-03-27_50pct.jpg" alt="A map depicting the area covered by the Atlantic and Gulf marine workshops"/>
   <figcaption>Marine workshops for the contiguous Southeast will focus on reviewing the Blueprint in these areas.
-Note: the Atlantic workshops begin just outside of state waters while the Gulf workshops include state waters in Texas and Florida.</figcaption>
+Note: the Atlantic workshops begin just outside of state waters.
+The Gulf workshops include significant portions of Texas and Florida state waters, and tiny slivers of the state waters of Louisiana, Mississippi, and Alabama.</figcaption>
 </figure>
 <figure>
   <img src="./images/VIPR_workshop_map_2023-03-27_50pct.jpg" alt="A map depicting the area covered by each U.S. Caribbean workshop"/>